mrlonis/mrlonis-spring-boot-monorepo/playground/sql/README.md

 By using synchronized, you can prevent concurrent access to shared resources or critical sections of your code, ensuring that thread safety is maintained.

+#### Concurrency Solution 1 Used

+The synchronized keyword ensures that only one thread can execute a block of code at a time.
+You can make synchronized methods or synchronized blocks of code.

 #### Concurrency Solution 2

 In Java, you can use the volatile modifier to ensure that reading a variable's value always retrieves the latest value from main memory.
 When a variable is declared as volatile, it guarantees that any read operation on that variable will return the most up-to-date value, and any write operation on that variable will be immediately visible to all threads.